tbrowder/Mi6-Helper/README.md

   * **README.md** (in the base directory)

-    This file, if it exists, is copied to a file with name **README.md.original** for safety.
+    This file, if it exists, is copied to a file named **README.md.original** for safety.
 The original file is not modified by this program.

   * **Changes** (in the base directory)